 Images Dr. Kaae.

 Success of Insects.
-Many entomologists (unusual and sometimes weird people who study bugs-most are weirder than you or me, of course) think that insects and their relatives are the most successful living organisms on the earth, while many others might quickly point out that humans rule the earth.
+Many entomologists (unusual and sometimes weird people who study bugs-most are weirder than you or me, of course) think that insects and their relatives are the most successful living organisms on the earth.
+Many others might quickly point out that humans rule the earth.
 Both points of view have merit, but one measure of success is endurance.
 Fossil records indicate that insects and their relatives have been on earth for more than 300 million years.
 This number becomes even more meaningful when one considers that human existence dates back only 3 million years.
 Such a long-term record has allowed insects and their relatives to occupy almost every available ecological habitat and certainly has given them time to develop a huge variety of behaviors that lead to their success.

 It is estimated that there are between 4 and 14 million insect species worldwide, and most are yet to be discovered.
 I might point out most are discussed in this program-just kidding.
 Excluding the other arthropods (spiders, ticks, scorpions and the like), there are only about 1 million species of plants and animals combined.
 There is only one species of human (Homo sapiens).
 The current human population is approximately 6 billion.
 However, at any one time it is estimated there are 4 quadrillion individual insects on earth.
 As a result, insects outnumber us by almost one million to one.
 It may be difficult to realize how big a number 4 quadrillion is.
 To help in this realization, consider the following.
 The housefly is typically thought of as an average-sized insect measuring about 1/6 inch in length.
 If we took 4 quadrillion houseflies and lined them up end to end, this line would be long enough to reach around the world 150,000 times.